ellennickles/xphoto-s24/README.md

 or unethical content).
-Your use of AI tools must be properly cited, which in this course means including the following in your documentation: the name of the AI tool, the company that made the tool, the version/model of the AI model used in the tool if available, the prompt you used to generate content, the date the content was generated,, and a general URL (link) to the tool that you used.
+Your use of AI tools must be properly cited, which in this course means including the following in your documentation: the name of the AI tool, the company that made the tool, the version/model of the AI model used in the tool if available, the prompt you used to generate content, the date the content was generated, and a general URL (link) to the tool that you used.

 Example citation for our course: